 - • Develop oral presentations based on intermediate to advanced statistical analyses for both public health professionals and educated lay audiences.

 Chronic Disease Epidemiology Track (CDE)

 There is a high demand for well-trained graduates in chronic disease epidemiology.
 This track provides intensive training in epidemiology and research methods for medical and health care professionals, or others seeking the skills necessary to conduct epidemiological research in their professional practice.

 Applicants should have a basic understanding of quantitative science and statistics.
 It is recommended that candidates have strong science backgrounds and demonstrated competency in statistical analysis and logical thinking.
 Applicants from rigorous programs in the biological or social sciences will be given preference.
 At a minimum, applicants should have one year of course work in statistics or the equivalent prior to enrolling in this program.
 Summer courses are available to fulfill this requirement.
 Full-time applicants are preferred.

 The CDE track consists of required and elective course work and satisfactory completion of the Capstone experience.
-A total of ten courses is required (excluding the Ethics course, EPH 600b; and Seminar, CDE 525).
+A total of ten courses is required (excluding EPH 600b and the Seminar, CDE 525a and b).
 It is expected that this program will be completed during a single academic year.
 Students with an M.P.H. or relevant graduate degree may be eligible to substitute advanced courses for some of the required courses.
 Written permission of the DGS is required prior to enrolling in substitute courses.